 Receive the latest news in your inbox each month.

 As you read the stories in this issue of Horizons, do take note of the recurring theme of collaboration.
-It is at the heart of the new Nancy and Richard Simches Division of Child and Adolescent Psychiatry, where clinical care, research, and education are symbiotically entwined.
+It is at the heart of the new Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry, where clinical care, research, and education are symbiotically entwined.

 Notice the same motif in the article about our Geriatric Psychiatry Program, which prides itself in the tight feedback loop between clinical care and investigation, as well as in the story about donor-supported fellowships, focusing on a gifted young investigator doing research in a highly collaborative manner.

 Innovations in mental health care are more likely to occur when barriers between different disciplines and approaches come down, allowing the best and brightest to work together.
 It is thanks to the generosity of our donors that so many of these collaborations are possible.